iterami/Docs.htm/repositories/filebrowser.md

 ### Updating

-1. Close `FileBrowser.c`.
+1. Close `FileBrowser.gtk`.
-2. Use your terminal to navigate to the `FileBrowser.c` directory.
+2. Use your terminal to navigate to the `FileBrowser.gtk` directory.
 3. `git pull`
 4. `make`
 5. Run the compiled `filebrowser` located at `~/.iterami/filebrowser`.